EugenieKa/SEMANTIC/README.md

 ***

 extract_graph() :  aims to extract the list of graphs from and endpoint.

+Graphset notion : a graph set is a tuple containing results number, query name, and its json results

+It is produced when a sparql graph query search graphs in an endpoint

 This function is composed of two others functions :

-- graphset_with_more_results() : aims to determine within the three sparql query of getting graphs which one got the most result
+- graphset_with_more_results() : aims to determine within the three sparql graph queries which one got the most result

 - listing_graph(): creates list of graphs from the sparql graph query that got most results

-Graphset notion : a graph set is a tuple containing results number, query name, and its json results

-It is produced when a sparql graph query search graphs in an endpoint

 ********************************************************************************
 # ES Indexation